astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 person with the laser on the train *and* the person on the ground will *both* measure the light as having the same speed.
-The speed of light is the same in all inertial frames, as consistent with the first postulate and the Michaelson-Morely experiment.
+The speed of light is the same in all inertial frames, as consistent with the first postulate and the Michelson-Morely experiment.

 ## Example of Off-Axis Motion